nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'log_type' => 'owncloud',

-By default the Nextcloud logs are sent to the ``owncloud.log`` file in the default Nextcloud data directory.
+By default the Nextcloud logs are sent to the ``nextcloud.log`` file in the default Nextcloud data directory.

 If syslogging is desired, set this parameter to ``syslog``.